ayushbahuguna006-ctrl/currency-converter/README.md

 CSS3 / Tailwind CSS – Styling and responsive design

 JavaScript / React – Currency conversion logic

-API  – Real-time exchange rates ("Exchange rate API'S)
+API – Real-time exchange rates ( Exchange Rate APIs)

 🚀 How to Use

-Clone the repository:
+1. Clone the repository
 git clone https://github.com/yourusername/currency-converter.git

+2. Open in browser

-Open index.html in your browser or run the project with your React setup:
+Open index.html in your browser
+OR

+3. Run React setup
 npm install
 npm start

+4. Convert Currencies

+Enter the amount

-Enter the amount, select the source currency and target currency
+Select the source currency and target currency

 Click Convert to get the converted amount

 💡 Example Usage
 Amount	From	To	Result